dkohorn/rfid-testing/README.md

 ## How to Use

 Download rfid_testing.py onto an RPi5 and connect an RFID scanner via USB.
 All output on scanned tags will be displayed to the console after running the program.
+Ensure ports for serial reading are configured correctly.

 ## Things to note